-Becoming my best self is something I’ve been working on for a few years.
+Becoming my best self is something I’ve been working on for several years.
 I’ve been educating myself by reading, listening to various audio material, and attending workshops.

-One habit I consciously noticed that I and many others do is flippantly saying (or even just thinking) things about ourselves that are negative in nature.
-Saying these things certainly do not make me feel good about myself, and the habit just fed negativity.
+One habit I noticed that I and many others do is flippantly saying (or even just thinking) things about ourselves that are negative in nature.

 PIN FOR LATER!

-Most people don’t even realize the effect of these negative comments.
+Most people don’t even realize the effect of these negative comments or thoughts.
 The act of saying the negative comment is keeping you from attracting what you want into your life.
-Beating yourself up is extremely disempowering.

-Here are some examples of negative things you should stop saying, and how to replace them with more positive, encouraging comments or thoughts.
+Here are some examples of negative things you should stop saying, and how to take your power back by reframing them with more positive, encouraging comments or thoughts.

 Don’t say: “I’ll never be good at that” or “I’ll never get that.”

 Reframe It: With that attitude, you won’t get it.
 Instead, believe in yourself and always think positively.
 Give yourself a pep talk and tell yourself that you CAN do it!

 Inch your way to feeling more confident by softening your words.
 Use words that make you feel good about yourself.
 For example, say to yourself:

 - “I’ve learned a lot and I’m doing pretty good.”